WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/红楼梦HongLouMeng_Dream_of_the_Red Chamber/README.md

 Do not forget to SCRUB the individual chapter files (see above)

-(4) ANALYZE - Clustering - K-Means Clustering
+(4) ANALYZE - Clustering - K-Means Clustering:

      (a) K Value: 12
      (b) Advanced K-Means Options: